 Insecurity, stress, busy schedules, fear of failure, and doubt are just a few of the things that can impact our creativity, and sometimes we aren’t aware that these feelings or situations are affecting us in this way.

-But when we turn to Tarot, we can start to see the way out.
-So I created a six-card spread that you can do at home to help you see the steps that you can take to get more in touch with your creativity:
+But when we turn to tarot, we can start to see the way out.
+Here is a six-card spread that can help you see the steps that you can take to get more in touch with your creativity:

 Card #1 (centre): This card represents you and your talents.
 It highlights the talents you have to give you a better understanding of where your strengths lie, and what you already have at your disposal.